athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Ovinnik.md

     desc: "DC 21, attack +13; __4th __  _[[Spells/Read Omens|Read Omens]]_; __2nd __  _[[Spells/Augury|Augury]]_, _[[Spells/Breathe Fire|Burning Hands]]_, _[[Spells/Floating Flame|Flaming Sphere]]_, _[[Spells/Cleanse Cuisine|Purify Food and Drink (At Will)]]_\n__Cantrips__  __(2nd)__ _[[Spells/Daze|Daze]]_, _[[Spells/Produce Flame|Produce Flame]]_"

   - name: "Raise Grain Cloud"
-    desc: "`pf2:2`  While in their bound storeroom or granary, the ovinnik slams a paw against the ground, stirring up a cloud of grain dust in an 20-foot emanation.\n\nWithin this cloud, they gain a +4 status bonus to any fire damage they deal.
+    desc: "`pf2:2`  While in their bound storeroom or granary, the ovinnik slams a paw against the ground, stirring up a cloud of grain dust in an @Template[emanation|distance:20].\n\nWithin this cloud, they gain a +4 status bonus to any fire damage they deal.
 The ovinnik doubles their fire resistance against this increased damage.
 The grain cloud dissipates after the first such effect or after 1 minute if no such effects occur."

 ```